0-5stepdown/Trump_Executive_Actions/README.md

 The clean and tokenized corpus was cached to avoid having to run the text preprocessing function repeatedly.

-# Model Performance with TF-IDF Matrix vs. Latent Semantic Analysis
+# Model Performance with TF-IDF vs. Latent Semantic Analysis

 The TF-IDF matrix generated from the corpus indicated that there were a total of 210 executive actions containing 6,329 unique words as of October 20, 2025.
 For initial experimentation, silhouette scores were calculated on K-means clustering models with the number of clusters ranging from 2 to 15 (15 was set as the ceiling to approximate the number of congressional committees that specialize in policy areas).
 Due to the high dimensionality of the data, the models all resulted in poor silhouette scores, which indicated that the K-means clustering algorithm was having difficulty differentiating the content in the executive action documents.